OddFutureDaniel/web-portfolio/README.md

 ## Technologies used

-VueJS making use of HTML, CSS and Javascript
+VueJS making use of HTML, CSS, JQuery and Javascript

 FontAwesome